-- Better survivability of trees in designed landscapes - Reduction of building screening from rights-of-way - Better visibility of street addresses from road for emergency vehicles - Continued screening of parking areas from roads, especially to block headlights - More uniformity of street tree location along Novi roads - Reduction of unachievable landscape requirements in and around parking areas - Reduced need for variances and waivers by developers who propose attractive landscaping that still doesn't conform to all of our standards. - Greater sensitivity to ecological issues facing our community and others - Miscellaneous cleanups in ordinances inconsistencies, errors
+- Better survivability of trees in designed landscapes . - Reduction of building screening from rights-of-way - Better visibility of street addresses from road for emergency vehicles - Continued screening of parking areas from roads, especially to block headlights - More uniformity of street tree location along Novi roads - Reduction of landscape requirements in and around parking areas that are extremely difficult to meet.
+In most cases, the current ordinance provisions would require overplanting a site, which is detrimental to the trees and is an unnecessary expense to the applicants. - Reduced need for variances and waivers by developers who propose attractive landscaping that still doesn't conform to all of our standards. - Greater sensitivity to ecological issues facing our community and others - Miscellaneous cleanups in ordinances inconsistencies, errors provided in the packet for the First Reading.
+A number of their comments have been incorporated in the revised ordinance and landscape design manual.